usnistgov/ElectionEventLogging/index.md

 * Richard Rivello, National Institute of Standards and Technology
 * Paul Stenbjorn, Election Information Systems

-In addition to the above acknowledgments, the editor also gratefully acknowledges and appreciate the significant contributions from individuals and organizations involved in the NIST Voting Interoperability Public Working Group as well as in the public and private sectors, whose thoughtful and constructive comments improved the overall quality, thoroughness, and usefulness of this publication.
+In addition to the above acknowledgments, the editor also gratefully acknowledges and appreciate other significant contributions from individuals and organizations involved in the NIST Voting Interoperability Public Working Group as well as in the public and private sectors, whose thoughtful and constructive comments improved the overall quality, thoroughness, and usefulness of this publication.

 <br>